faishal882/jh-vcs/README.md

 sudo apt-get update
 sudo apt-get install libssl-dev zlib1g-dev
 ```
+If you have already installed git, there is high probability that prequisite libraries `zlib` and `libssl` are already installed
 ## How to Use:

-1. First create the exectable by rnning the command `make`
+1. First create the exectable by running the command `make`

-2. After running `make` command rn command `make clean` to delete `*.o(object files)` files
+2. After running `make` command run command `make clean` to delete `*.o(object files)` files (optional)

-3. After exectable has been created, run command `<executable> init` this command Initializes the repository
+3. After exectable has been created, run command `<executable> init <folder-name>` `.` for default root folder where the local repo will be created this command Initializes the repository, the executable is `jh-vcs`

 4. After Initializing the repository run command `<executable> commit "<commit-message>"` to commit changes to the repository.